Sam & Kate: Production

 Filming began in Thomasville, Georgia, in February 2022.
 In April 2022, it was announced that filming wrapped.

 Release

 In September 2022, it was announced that Vertical Entertainment acquired distribution rights to the film in North America and UK/Ireland.
 It was released November 11, 2022.
 It premiered at the Austin Film Festival.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on five critics, indicating "mixed or average" reviews.